richardxu204/reading-list/README.md

 - [x] [Zero to One: Notes on Startups, or How to Build the Future](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296) - Peter Thiel

 ### Investments/Portfolio Management ###
+- [x] [The Great Reflation: How Investors Can Profit From the New World of Money](https://www.amazon.com/Great-Reflation-Investors-Profit-World/dp/0470538775) - J. Anothony Boeckh
 - [ ] [The Intelligent Investor: The Definitive Book on Value Investing _revised edition_](https://www.amazon.com/Intelligent-Investor-Definitive-Investing-Essentials/dp/0060555661) - Benjamin Graham
 - [ ] [The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns](https://www.amazon.com/Little-Book-Common-Sense-Investing/dp/0470102101) - John C. Bogle